-Once the CLI is installed and an API token configured you can add a cron task to run once a day and trigger a snapshot.
+Once the CLI is installed in your application container and an API token configured you can add a cron task to run once a day and trigger a snapshot.
 The CLI will read the existing environment variables in the container and default to the project and environment it is running on.
 In most cases such backups are only useful on the

 master production environment.